U.S. to relax travel restrictions for vaccinated foreign air travelers in November

 The administration has been considering imposing vaccine requirements for foreign nationals since May, officials said, but the White House only decided on Friday to move forward.

-(Reporting by David Shepardson and Andrea Shalal; Additional reporting by Sarah Young and Julie Steenhuysen Editing by Will Dunham, Heather Timmons and Peter Cooney)
+(Reporting by David Shepardson and Andrea Shalal; Additional reporting by Sarah Young, Julie Steenhuysen and Jamie Freed; Editing by Will Dunham, Heather Timmons, Peter Cooney and Sonya Hepinstall)